 1. The beaches and the ocean, of course.
 With some of Thailand’s best beaches, Phuket is the perfect place for anyone who likes sand, sea and surf.
-It’s relaxed, it’s friendly and simply gorgeous.
+It is also relaxed, friendly and simply gorgeous.
 So, if you like this type of thing, teaching in Phuket could definitely be for you.

-3. Unlike many places in Thailand, because Phuket gets so many tourist, it’s easy to find western food and western conveniences.
+3. Unlike many places in Thailand, because Phuket gets so many tourists, it is easy to find western food and western conveniences.
 One thing teachers in more remote areas of Thailand complain about is the lack of western things.
 You won’t have this problem as a teacher in Phuket.

 4. Teaching jobs on Phuket are relatively plentiful.
 With several government schools, language schools geared to adults and children, a university, a rajhabat (a Thai junior college), other two-year colleges, a couple of international schools and, of course, plenty of hotels that hire English teachers for their staff.

-5. Accommodation on Phuket is also plentiful and there’s every type to satisfy any teacher’s taste.
+5. Accommodation on Phuket is also plentiful and there is every type to satisfy any teacher’s taste.
 Studio apartments, one and two bedroom apartments, town houses and houses, in town or by the beach – take your pick, there’s everything.

-7. Phuket has many westerners, tourists and expats, so you’ll always find someone you can have a chat with in English.
+7. Phuket has many westerners, tourists and expats, so you will always find someone you can have a chat with in English.
 Easier to make western (farang) friends in there too.

 Teaching English in Phuket, Thailand – Cons

 If you arethinking of teaching English in Phuket, Thailand, there are as many cons as pros, if not more.

-the low-season, you can teach some private lessons but at rates 30-40% lower than Bangkok, you’re still not making much money.
+During the low-season, you can teach some private lessons but at rates 30-40% lower than Bangkok, you are still not making much money.

-6. The heat in Phuket is intense and, because most places on the island are not air-conditioned, it’s much less bearable than Bangkok where air-conditioning is everywhere.
-If you don’t like temperatures over 100 degrees (yes, it is that hot a few months of the year), then you’re highly unlikely to enjoy teaching in there.
+6. The heat in Phuket is intense and, because most places on the island are not air-conditioned, it is much less bearable than Bangkok where air-conditioning is everywhere.
+If you don’t like temperatures over 100 degrees (yes, it is that hot a few months of the year), then you are highly unlikely to enjoy teaching in there.